GantMan/fun-machine-learing/README.md

     - [Nic or Not - Nicolas Cage Detector](#nic-or-not---nicolas-cage-detector)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Fun Machine Learning
-The most interesting and fun machine learning code/links!
-If you want exciting ML, you're in the right spot.
-Please contribute and share.

 ## Links